 - Don’t just look at 5 star or 1 star reviews.
 Check the middle ground.
 Very few products have no flaws at all, very few are utterly dreadful.

-- Look for reviews that tell a personalized story.
+- Search for reviews that tell a personalized story.
 Some people relate how their family uses a product, or why their dog hates a particular squeaky toy and goes for slippers instead.

 Is This Tantamount to Writing a Fake Review?